Aisles

-The band has often been praised by its eclectic style, combining elements of rock, progressive rock, fusion, and Latin music, among others.
-It has toured South America, North America and Europe, and has participated in numerous prog-rock festivals.
-Its albums have been published in Europe, the United States, and Japan, and in 2009 was nominated for Best Foreign Record in the Prog Awards for their second album, In Sudden Walks.
+The band combines elements of rock, progressive rock, fusion, and Latin music, among others.
+Aisles has toured in South America, North America and Europe, participating in several Prog-rock festivals.
+The band's albums have been released in Europe, the United States, Japan.
+In 2009, the band was nominated for "Best Foreign Record" by the Prog Awards for their second album, In Sudden Walks.

-The band's third album 4:45 AM was released in 2013, and their fourth album, Hawaii, was released in 2016.
+Aisles' third album, 4:45 AM, was released October 29, 2013, on Presagio Records.
+The band released their fourth record, Hawaii, on July 29, 2016.